Sun Xiaochuan: Stopping activities (February 2018)

 After Sun streamed on Twitch for a few days, somebody leveraged Alipay's account protection mechanism, intentionally entering wrong passwords to his Alipay account for several times, leading the account to be frozen.
 The account freeze made Sun lost his access to his property in Alipay, and subsequently unable to perform any purchases and transactions.
 Sun admitted the incident had an impact on his daily life, making him feel "sad and helpless".

 Sun later affirmed on his Weibo account that his attempts on streaming on Twitch was unsuccessful, because he was isolated from the majority of his subscribers and the income was substantially decreased, primarily due to the fact that Twitch is blocked in mainland China.

 On 9 February 2018, due to the attempt being unsuccessful, Sun declared that he would cease all streaming-related activities until further notice.

 Resurgence on Bilibili (2019)

 On 19 February 2019, Sun uploaded his first video on Bilibili and started to resume his career.
 The number of subscribers on his channel reached 1 million (as of 20 September 2020) and the total views reached 37 million (as of 7 May 2020).
 As a reaction, Sun uploaded a video of him unboxing a cake for celebration and appreciation to his subscribers.

 Reception

 On 27 August 2018, Guangming Daily commented on Sun's activities, stating that Sun did not "manage" his fanbase properly and the memes he created are "a sort of cyberbullying".
 Sun reacted to the comment immediately, claiming he is always against personal attacks and viewing being legal as a top priority.

+The term "NMSL", which was popularized by Sun, became known outside China since the Internet flaming between Thai and Chinese netizens in 2020, and there are also term such as "NMSLese" derived from this slang.